"

 • For example, does the community have a tradition of celebrating Memorial Day with a parade and public tributes at a local cemetery?

-According to the CDC, a healthy community is one in which local groups from all parts of the community work together to prevent disease and make healthy living options accessible.
-Working at the community level to promote healthy living brings the greatest health benefits to the greatest number of people.
-It also helps to reduce health gaps caused by differences in income, education, race and ethnicity, location, and other factors that can affect health.[15]
+According to the CDC, a healthy community is one in where local groups work together to prevent disease and promote healthy living.
+This approach benefits the largest number of people and helps reduce health disparities caused by differences in income, education, race, location, and other factors.[16]

 Community Health Needs Assessment